 Don’t forget to water your plants often!
 After all, you’ve spent a long time putting together your garden bed, so you want to make sure you are taking good care of your vegetables and flowers.

-Now get started on your spring garden bed project and start enjoying fresh fruits and vegetables and gorgeous flowers and plants!
+Now get started on your spring garden bed project, and start enjoying fresh produce and gorgeous flowers!